 At the request of the City Council, the Board of Health (Board) has considered the public health implications of adopting a Tobacco Retail Licensing (TRL) program for the City of Columbia.
-Over the last few months, the Board reviewed recent literature, best practices, other city and county ordinances including several in Missouri and held a public comment session on September 9th.
-A subcommittee met and a work session with the whole Board was held on October 13th.
+The Board reviewed recent literature, best practices, other city and county ordinances, including several in Missouri, and heard public comment at its meetings.
 The following recommendations are made.